agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 :::warning

 No public function!
 Is public because of testing hehe..
+It creates the default Group and binds the Groups created in the Collection Config to the Collection.

 :::